The Piano Mill

 (Clocked Out) created a new concert-length work, exploring the unprecedented sound potential of this new mega-instrument.
 Incorporating mass sound textures, nature-inspired soundscapes, and bits of nostalgic Australiana, Griswold extends his large body of piano and environmental works to new frontiers.

-Over Easter 2016, 16 pianists from the local area, interstate, and overseas, were invited to help bring to life this one-of-a-kind, living slice of Australian musical history.
+Over Easter 2016, 16 pianists from the local area and interstate, directed by Vanessa Tomlinson, were invited to help bring to life this one-of-a-kind, living slice of Australian musical history.
 See below for photos and some videos from the event.

 WINNER: AWARD FOR EXCELLENCE IN EXPERIMENTAL MUSIC - APRA AMCOS